zinsy23/rapid-moment-navigator/README.md

 The application is flexible and can handle various directory structures:

 1. Subtitle files should be in a folder named "Subtitles" within each show's directory
-2. Video files can be anywhere within the show's directory or subdirectories
+2. Video files can be anywhere within the show's directory structure
 3. The application will automatically find and map subtitle files to video files based on filename similarity
 4. Supports common video formats including MP4, MKV, AVI, MOV, WMV, and more